netguru/capistrano-docker/README.md

-    set :docker_compose_project_name - prefix for the container names, defaults to nil, so it defaults to the directory name the project is at set :docker_compose_remove_after_stop - should we remove the containers after stopping them, defaults to true set :docker_compose_remove_volumes - should we remove associated volumes with containers during their removal (rm -v option), default: true set :docker_pass_env - the list of the environment variables that should be passed over to the docker-compose commands from command line (they are validated wether they exists before they are used) (ex: PULL_REQUEST_ID=10 cap staging docker:compose:start ) set :docker_assets_precompile_command - command to be executed as assets precompile task (when capistrano/docker/assets is used, defaults to 'rake assets:precompile') set :docker_migrate_command - command to be executed as migration task (when capistrano/docker/migration is used, defaults to 'rake db:migrate')
+    set :docker_compose_project_name - prefix for the container names, defaults to nil, so it defaults to the directory name the project is at set :docker_compose_remove_after_stop - should we remove the containers after stopping them, defaults to true set :docker_compose_remove_volumes - should we remove associated volumes with containers during their removal (rm -v option), default: true set :docker_compose_build_services - specify services which should be built / ran with docker-compose (ex. docker-compose build web), default: none set :docker_pass_env - the list of the environment variables that should be passed over to the docker-compose commands from command line (they are validated wether they exists before they are used) (ex: PULL_REQUEST_ID=10 cap staging docker:compose:start ) set :docker_assets_precompile_command - command to be executed as assets precompile task (when capistrano/docker/assets is used, defaults to 'rake assets:precompile') set :docker_migrate_command - command to be executed as migration task (when capistrano/docker/migration is used, defaults to 'rake db:migrate')